Top 15 Venture Capital Firms for Information Technology Startups

 8. Playground Global

-Playground Global is an early-stage venture capital firm in Palo Alto that supports founders with deep technical and scientific expertise.
-They focus on companies building foundational technologies that have the potential to reshape entire industries.
+Playground Global is an early-stage venture capital firm in Palo Alto that backs founders with deep technical and scientific expertise.
+They provide capital to companies building foundational technologies with long-term impact.

-- Industries of focus: Deep Tech, Artificial Intelligence, Robotics, Software
+Industries of focus: Deep Technology, Artificial Intelligence (AI), Robotics, Software

 You can refer to their website here.